 In assessing the realizability of deferred tax assets, the Company considers whether it is more-likely-than-not that some portion or all the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which the temporary differences representing net future deductible amounts become deductible.
-After consideration of all the evidence, both positive and negative, the Company has recorded a full valuation allowance against their net deferred tax assets at December 31, 2021 because the Company has concluded that it is more-likely-than-not that these assets will not be realized.
+After consideration of all the evidence, both positive and negative, the Company has recorded a full valuation allowance against their net deferred tax assets at December 31, 2022 because the Company has concluded that it is more-likely-than-not that these assets will not be realized.

-A reconciliation of income tax expense (benefit) at the statutory Federal income tax rate and income taxes as reflected in the financial statements for both years ended December 31, 2021 is as follows:
+A reconciliation of income tax expense (benefit) at the statutory Federal income tax rate and income taxes as reflected in the financial statements for both years ended December 31, 2022 and 2021 is as follows:

+December 31, 2022 December 31, 2021

-Federal income tax expense at statutory rate 21.0 %
+Federal income tax expense at statutory rate 21.0 % 21.0 %

-State income tax, net of federal benefit 5.1
+State income tax, net of federal benefit 14.4 5.1

-Permanent differences
+Permanent differences (0.5)

-Research and development tax credit 1.0
+Research and development tax credit 0.3 1.0

-Change in valuation allowance (27.1)
+Change in valuation allowance (35.2) (27.1)

-Effective income tax rate - %
+Effective income tax rate

 The Company files income tax returns in the U.S. and the State of New York.
-The tax year 2021 is open and potentially subject to examination by the federal and state taxing authorities.
-The Company is currently not under examination by the Internal Revenue Service or any other jurisdictions for any tax years.
-To the extent the Company utilizes any tax attributes from a tax period that may otherwise be closed due to statute expiration, the Internal Revenue Service, state tax authorities, or other governing parties may still adjust the tax attributes upon their examination of the future period in which the attribute was utilized.
+The tax years 2022 and 2021 are open and potentially subject to examination by the federal and state taxing authorities.
+The Company is currently not under examination by the Internal Revenue Service ("IRS") or any other jurisdictions for any tax years and has no knowledge of any pending examinations by the IRS or any other jurisdictions.
+To the extent the Company utilizes any tax attributes from a tax period that may otherwise be closed due to statute expiration, the IRS, state tax authorities, or other governing parties may still adjust the tax attributes upon their examination of the future period in which the attribute was utilized.
 There are no uncertain tax positions recorded for any federal or state positions.
-The Company's policy is to record interest and penalties related to tax matters in income tax expense
+The Company's policy is to record interest and penalties related to tax matters in income tax expense.